Apple, pear, plum, quince, cherry, apricot, peach, nectarine, medlar and ornamental varieties

 Advice on choosing tree varieties

 Fruit growing is a long term undertaking.
 Fruit trees, carefully chosen and suited to the climatic conditions of the area, may live and produce good fruit for the next 50 to 70 years.
-Our trees are raised to the highest standards of nursery care: the status of the trees is monitored every 10 days, and the composition of the foliar nutrient sprays is consequently adjusted to keep tree health as close as possible to optimum level.
-We think that it would be very difficult to find healthier and stronger two- or three- year old trees.

-We think that it could be useful to make some preliminary comments on choosing fruit trees that crop regularly and produce fruit of good flavour.
+We no longer sell young fruit trees, but we think that it could be useful to make some preliminary comments on how to choose fruit trees that crop regularly and produce fruit of good flavour.
+There are different requirements to take into consideration to achieve early and regular cropping:

 1) Weather